Sarah Meiklejohn

 Sarah Meiklejohn is an American computer scientist.

 Meiklejohn led a team at the University of California, San Diego which traced bitcoin by creating maps using blockchain records which could potentially be used to identify specific users.

-She is the professor of Cryptography and Security at University College London.
+She is the professor of Cryptography and Security at University College London and an Associate Director of the Initiative for Cryptocurrencies and Contracts (IC3).

 Education

 She has a MS in Computer Science, a BS in Mathematics from Brown University and a PhD in Computer Science from UC San Diego, after defending her dissertation “Flexible Models for Secure Systems”.